5 Secrets of an Outstanding Job Application Letter

 • You are currently a college student or just graduated and have no relevant work experience.

-As a rule, students and graduates have nothing to boast about in their resume, so the letter should be a great way to show how much you are willing to work and gain that valuable experience from the company you apply to;
+As a rule, students and graduates have nothing to boast about in their resume, so the letter should be a great way to show how much you are willing to work and gain that valuable experience from the company you apply to.

 • You are switching job fields and have no relevant experience in the applying position.
 The letter is an opportunity to show your motivation to work in a different industry at the company you apply.

-• Also, the recruiter will see what experience/knowledge that you have will be useful for this particular job.
+• Also, the recruiter will see what experience/knowledge you have that will be useful for this particular job.

 • You are applying to a large international company.